-Cloud load balancers are a service that helps with the management of the online traffic by distributing workloads to multiple instances.
+Cloud load balancers are a service that helps with the management of online traffic by distributing workloads to multiple instances.
 The service facilitates the setup of scalable cloud infrastructure that automatically adjusts to spikes in incoming traffic.
-Our fully managed service will allow you modify the load balancer to suit your needs while we take care of all operational complexities
+Our fully managed service will allow you to modify the load balancer to suit your needs while we take care of all operational complexities

 Load balancers will benefit you by allowing you to have high-availability.
 The built-in health monitoring will ensure that traffic is only directed to healthy instances.
 If the load balancer detected an instance that does fail the health check, it is automatically removed from the load balancer.
 All incoming traffic will then be redirected to healthy instances until the unhealthy instances are restored.
 This will ensure the health of the backend instances as well as prevent interruptions to your service.

 To ensure your high-availability, we’ve also taken precautions to ensure that the load balancer itself is highly available.
 Our load balancers are fully-redundant as they are automatically created in pairs.
 By having two load balancers, one acts as the active traffic manager while the second is on standby, fully-ready to be activated at any time.
 If the initial load balancer fails, the second will instantaneously take over the load to deliver continuous optimal website and content delivery.